Beat-YT/ChatGPT-Moderation-Blocker/README.md

 The crx is available for download on the [releases page](https://github.com/Beat-YT/ChatGPT-Moderation-Blocker/releases)

 # ⚠️ IMPORTANT⚠️
-**this extension does not block chat gpt integrated filter, it will still refuse to answer like "sorry this is violating open ai policy" check the features below**
+**This extension does not block chat gpt integrated filter, it will still refuse to answer like "sorry this is violating open ai policy" check the features below**

 ## Features